Family tree - Cashel - Bushfield |

 and similar shot.

 Old farm building.
-Certainly looks 18th cent.
+Certainly looks 18th century.

 See full size.